apache/pulsar/site2/docs/security-kerberos.md

  - Set `authenticationProviders` to choose `AuthenticationProviderSasl`;
  - Set `saslJaasClientAllowedIds` regex for principal that is allowed to connect to broker.
  - Set `saslJaasBrokerSectionName` that corresponding to the section in JAAS configuration file for broker.
- - Set `superUserRoles` that corresponding to the name registered in kdc.

  Here is an example: